mijora/omniva-woocommerce/omniva-woocommerce/readme.txt

 = 1.15.4 =
 - fixed "out of memory" error when the website has too many coupons
 - removed COD payments for Finland Matkahulto terminals: Default WooCommerce COD
+- added LT translations of texts created during the last updates

 = 1.15.3 =
 - added new hook omnivalt_label_register_successfully which is fired when label successfully generated